Frequently Asked Questions

 A: Yes.
-Material can either be delivered to you or you can pick it up FOB Applied Handling in Kent, WA, or the factory.
+Material can either be delivered to you or you can pick it up FOB DACO in Kent, WA, or the factory.
 We ship all material via common curriers and, depending on the product being shipped, use flatbed, curtain van, container, or box truck.
 Special arrangements can also be made for trucks with lift gates or specific time deliveries.

 Q: Can I arrange my own shipping?